goeiebook/creativelab/narrative.md

 ---

-New submissions occasionally arrived on the twitter stream.
+New submissions continued on the twitter stream.
 But sometimes a remarkable one came through.
 Like [this one](https://creativelab5.com/s/uJclLz) by [@clapinton](https://twitter.com/clapinton)

 ![escher][escher]